Empathetech-LLC/empathetech_flutter_ui/README.md

 ## From the example

-*NOTE: These screenshots were taken before Flutter's latest release.
+*NOTE: These screenshots were taken before Flutter's switch to Material 3.
 The functionality is identical, but the styling has changed.*

 ### Platform availability